 Campers’ Frequently Asked Questions

 It’s natural to get a little homesick from time to time, especially if it’s your first time away from home.
 At Camp Pinnacle, you’ll always be surrounded by caring counselors, supportive directors, and great friends!
 We’re here to make sure you have the best summer ever.
-And there are so many fun and exciting activities that most campers don’t even miss home.
+There are so many fun and exciting activities here that most campers don’t even miss home.
 In fact, many campers will be “camp sick” upon returning home!

 Each cabin has eight to 10 campers with two counselors.
 Each cabin has been recently remodeled and is outfitted with bunk beds, shelves, and an awesome deck.